 When you feel good about your child, say so.
 See if you can give your child some words of encouragement every day.
 The small things you say can build up over time to have a big effect on your child.

 Look for little changes and successes.
-If you wait until your child has done something perfectly to give a compliment, you might find yourself waiting forever.
+Rather than waiting until your child has done something perfectly to give a compliment, try to praise any effort or improvement.

-Accept that everyone’s different, and love those differences.
-Encourage each child to develop and feel excited about particular interests.
-Help your child develop a sense of pride and confidence in her choices or activities.
+Accept that everyone’s different.
+Praise your child for her unique strengths and encourage her to develop and feel excited about her particular interests.
+This will help her develop a sense of pride and confidence.

 Surprise your child with a reward for good behaviour.
-For example, ‘Thanks for picking up the toys – let’s go to the park to celebrate’ or ‘Thanks for helping me prepare dinner.
-You can choose what we have for dessert’.
+For example, ‘Thanks for picking up the toys – let’s go to the park to celebrate’.

 Praise effort as well as achievement.
 Recognise and praise how hard your child is trying – for example, ‘You worked really hard on that essay’ or ‘Thank you for remembering to hang your coat on the peg’.

-Try making your praise dependent on your child’s behaviour, rather than your feelings.
-You might also find your feelings begin to follow your behaviour – that is, the more you look for good behaviour to praise, the more positive you’ll feel (and the more good behaviour you’ll see).
+Try to make your praise dependent on your child’s behaviour, rather than your feelings.
+You might find that the more you look for good behaviour to praise, the more positive you’ll feel (and the more good behaviour you’ll see).